timbeiko/info-retrieval-reuters/README.md

 ## Questions
 1. How should we 'retrieve' documents?
 Should we just return the ID?
 The full body + title of the doc?
 The raw data?
+2. When should we remove stop words?
+3. Can we open all blocks simultaneously to merge them into memory?
+4. What is the difference between tasks 1 & 2?